i30817/rhdndat/README.rst

 ``<update the patches and version files here>``

+then one of two options:

+``rhdnet dir romtype -f``
+                        if you want to update the extended attributes of changed version files dirs only

-``rhdnet dir romtype ...``
+``rhdnet dir romtype -o hackdat -d nointroxml``
+                        if you want to create or update a retroarch hack dat and take the new names from a nointro xml

 Requires flips (if trying to work with ips, bps) and xdelta3 (if trying to work with xdelta) on path or the same directory, unless on a Windows OS.

-On windows, rhdndat only checks versions, has no optional arguments and bps/xdelta are not required.
+On windows, rhdndat only checks versions, has no optional arguments and flips/xdelta are not required.

 Arguments:
 ----------